 The patient’s mental status rapidly worsened despite therapy.
 In the setting of her hypothyroidism history, this may be myxedema coma or due to the involvement of another organ system.
 The thyroid supplementation medications and hydrocortisone were continued.
 A CT head without contrast was normal.

 Her baseline creatinine was found to be close to 1.08 in prior medical records.
 She presented with a creatinine of 1.8 in the emergency department.
-As hypothyroidism causes fluid retention in part due to the fact that thyroid hormone encourages excretion of free water and partly due to decreased lymphatic function in returning fluid to vascular circulation.
+Since hypothyroidism causes fluid retention in part because thyroid hormone encourages excretion of free water and partly due to decreased lymphatic function in returning fluid to vascular circulation.
 Aggressive diuresis was attempted.
-As a result, her creatinine increased initially but improved on repeated evaluation and patient had a new baseline creatinine of 1.6.
+As a result, her creatinine increased initially but improved on repeated evaluation, and the patient had a new baseline creatinine of 1.6.
 Overall she had a net change in the fluid status of 10 liters negative by her ten days of admission in the ICU.

 Despite the name myxedema coma, most patients will not present in a coma status.
 This illness is at its core a severe hypothyroidism crisis that leads to systemic multiorgan failure.
 Thyroid hormones T3, and to a lesser extent, T4 act directly on a cellular level to upregulate all metabolic processes in the body.
 Therefore, deficiency of this hormone is characterized by systemic decreased metabolism and decreased glucose utilization along with increased production and storage of osmotically active mucopolysaccharide protein complexes into peripheral tissues resulting in diffuse edema and swelling of tissue.

-Neurologic tissues are impacted in myxedema coma leading to the pathognomonic altered mental status as a result of hypoxia and decreased cerebral blood flow secondary to cardiac dysfunction as above.
-Additionally, hypothyroidism leads to decreased glucose uptake and utilization in neurological tissue thus worsening the cognitive function.
+Neurologic tissues are impacted in myxedema coma leading to the pathognomonic altered mental status resulting from hypoxia and decreased cerebral blood flow secondary to cardiac dysfunction as above.
+Additionally, hypothyroidism leads to decreased glucose uptake and utilization in neurological tissue, thus worsening cognitive function.

 Renal manifestations include decreased glomerular filtration rate from the reduced cardiac output and increased systemic vascular resistance coupled with acute rhabdomyolysis lead to acute kidney injury.
 In the case of our patient above who has a pre-existing renal disease status post-nephrectomy, this is further worsened.
 The net effect is worsened fluid overload status compounding the cardiac dysfunction and edema.

-The gastrointestinal tract is marked by mucopolysaccharide driven edema as well leading to malabsorption of nutrients, gastric ileus, and decreased peristalsis.
-Ascites are a common occurrence because of increased capillary permeability in the intestines coupled with coexistent congestive heart failure and congestive hepatic failure.
+The gastrointestinal tract is marked by mucopolysaccharide-driven edema as well leading to malabsorption of nutrients, gastric ileus, and decreased peristalsis.
+Ascites is common because of increased capillary permeability in the intestines coupled with coexistent congestive heart failure and congestive hepatic failure.
 Coagulopathies are common to occur as a result of this hepatic dysfunction.

 Evaluation: The diagnosis of myxedema coma, as with all other diseases, is heavily reliant on the history and physical exam.
 A past medical history including hypothyroidism is highly significant whenever decreased mental status or coma is identified.
-In the absence of identified hypothyroidism myxedema coma is a diagnosis of exclusion when all other sources of coma have been ruled out.
-If myxedema coma is suspected, evaluation of thyroid stimulating hormone (TSH), free thyroxine (T4), and serum cortisol is warranted.
+In the absence of identified hypothyroidism, myxedema coma is a diagnosis of exclusion when all other sources of coma have been ruled out.
+If myxedema coma is suspected, evaluation of thyroid-stimulating hormone (TSH), free thyroxine (T4), and serum cortisol is warranted.
 T4 will be extremely low.
-TSH is variable depending on the etiology of hypothyroidism with a high TSH indicating primary hypothyroidism and a low or normal TSH indicating secondary etiologies.
-Cortisol may be low indicating adrenal insufficiency because of the hypothyroidism.
+TSH is variable depending on the etiology of hypothyroidism, with a high TSH indicating primary hypothyroidism and a low or normal TSH indicating secondary etiologies.
+Cortisol may be low indicating adrenal insufficiency because of hypothyroidism.